 The Human Connectome Project

-XNAT is the foundation for the internal project management of informatics data, handling petabytes of image data from 1,200 subjects at multiple resolutions (3T, 7T, 10.5T) and scan types (fMRI, MEG, EEG).
-It will also be the backbone of the publicly released ConnectomeDB data set.
+XNAT is the foundation for the internal project management of informatics data, handling petabytes of image data from 1,200 subjects at multiple resolutions (3T, 7T) and scan types (fMRI, MEG).
+It is also the backbone of the publicly released ConnectomeDB data sharing platform.

 XNAT is used in support of biomedical imaging research in institutions around the world.
 Examples ranging from neuroscience to cancer to cardiology to ophthalmology are listed below.
 Drop us a line if you'd like to be added to the list.